dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 ## Item spacing

-By default, there is no space between each item in a `CollectionView`.
-This behavior can be changed by setting properties on the items layout used by the `CollectionView`.
+By default, there is no space between each item in a <xref:Microsoft.Maui.Controls.CollectionView>.
+This behavior can be changed by setting properties on the items layout used by the <xref:Microsoft.Maui.Controls.CollectionView>.

-When a `CollectionView` sets its `ItemsLayout` property to a `LinearItemsLayout` object, the `LinearItemsLayout.ItemSpacing` property can be set to a `double` value that represents the space between items:
+When a <xref:Microsoft.Maui.Controls.CollectionView> sets its `ItemsLayout` property to a `LinearItemsLayout` object, the `LinearItemsLayout.ItemSpacing` property can be set to a `double` value that represents the space between items:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}">